nicbou/timeline-old/README.md

 This is preferable to importing a large number of entries through the API, because the process is repeatable, and reversible.

+### GpxArchive

+Imports a list of `activity.location` Entries from a GPX file.
+All points from tracks and routes are imported, and all waypoints.

 ### GoogleTakeoutArchive

 Imports various data from a Google Takeout export